249th ACS National Meeting

 Around Denver, free tours are offered at the U.S. Mint, the Coors brewery, and the Colorado State Capitol, which tells the state’s history in stained glass.
 Other cultural, entertainment, and gastronomic options abound in the Mile High City.

-To download a pdf of the final program for the spring 2015 ACS national meeting in Denver, March 22–26, visit http://cenm.ag/denver2015fp (C&EN, March 2, 2015).
+To download a pdf of the preliminary program for the spring 2015 ACS national meeting in Denver, March 22–26, visit http://cenm.ag/denver2015 (C&EN, Jan.
+26, pages 50–91).
 For more information about the conference, contact the ACS meetings department.

 Join the conversation